Share access, not passwords.

 The vault follows the work.

 Credals is intentionally narrower than a generic password manager.
-It is designed for the repeated pattern freelancers and agencies live in every day.
+It is designed for the repeated pattern freelancers and agencies live in every day: a client, their projects, the platforms those projects run on.

 01